ToC

 6. Classicthesis-Styled CV

 If you’re writing an academic CV you’ll need a CV design that reflects the more formal field that you want to work in.
-Try Classicthesis-Styled CV, an elegant yet highly scannable CV layout that’s suitable for applications in any scholastic field.
+Try Classicthesis-Styled CV, an elegant yet highly scannable CV format that’s suitable for applications in any scholastic field.

 A LaTex CV template with formal typesetting and annotations showing the key selling points of the template.